 Amerigroup encourages the submission of claims electronically through Electronic Data Interchange (EDI).
 Providers must submit claims within the timely filing limits noted below from the date of discharge for inpatient services or from the date of service for outpatient services.

+Market Timely filing (days)

+Arizona 180

-Market Timely filing (days) Market Timely filing (days) Arizona 180 Tennessee 120 lowa Refer to your contract for timely filing requirements.
-Texas 95 New Jersey 180 Washington Refer to your contract for timely filing requirements.
+lowa Refer to your contract for timely filing requirements.

+New Jersey 180

 New Mexico 90

+Tennessee 120

+Texas 95

+Washington Refer to your contract for timely filing requirements.